c3g/web-app-template/README.md

 ```

 This configuration has some interesting options:
-`--network slirp4netns:allow_host_loopback=true` will exposed localhost on the 10.0.2.2 ip adress.
-This will let the running app inside the container acess postgress on that adress, on the default port 5432.
+`--network slirp4netns:allow_host_loopback=true` will expose localhost on the 10.0.2.2 IP address.
+This will let the running app inside the container access postgres on that address, on the default port 5432.
-`--label io.containers.autoupdate=registry` will make sure that once a container in available in the registry with the exact same tag, in this example the registry is quay.io/c3genomics/<my container> and the tag latest, it will be downloaded and started, this will let the developers update their app witout having to hask a sysadmin, they simply need to push a new container to the registry.
-Note that the check to run the automatic update is ran every 15 minutes.
+`--label io.containers.autoupdate=registry` will make sure that once a container in available in the registry with the exact same tag, in this example the registry is quay.io/c3genomics/<my container> and the tag latest, it will be downloaded and started, this will let the developers update their app without having to ask a sysadmin, they simply need to push a new container to the registry.
+Note that the check to run the automatic update is running every 15 minutes.

 To activate the systemd for the podman container, run: